Quantum indices and refined enumeration of real plane curves: Proofs

 Recall that the vertex $v$ is dual to the lattice polygon $\Delta_v$ determined by the integer vectors $dh(u(E_j))$.
 The multiplicity is defined as $m(v)=2\Area\Delta_v$, cf. \cite{Mi05}. \begin{prop}[tropical Menelaus theorem] For any tropical curve $h:\Gamma^\circ\to\R^2$ and a vertex $v\in\Gamma^\circ$ the momenta $\mo(E_j)$ of the edges adjacent to $v$ and oriented outwards from $v$ satisfy to the equality

 If $\sigma(E_j)\in \Z/2\pi\Z$ are phases of the oriented edges $E_j$ then

-(assuming that $\sigma(E_j)$ appear in the phase-tropical limit of a family $\C C_\alpha\subset\ctor$ of complex curves). \end{prop} This statement can be viewed as a generalization of the ancient Menelaus theorem stating that three points $D,E,F$ on the extensions of three sides of a planar triangle $ABC$ are collinear if and only if
+(assuming that $\sigma(E_j)$ appear in the phase-tropical limit of a family $\C C_\alpha\subset\ctor$ of complex curves). \end{prop} This statement can be viewed as a counterpart of the ancient Menelaus theorem (before its generalizations by Carnot and Weil) stating that three points $D,E,F$ on the extensions of three sides of a planar triangle $ABC$ are collinear if and only if

 Here the length is taken with the minus sign if the direction of an interval (e.g. $|CF|$) is opposite to the orientation of the triangle, see Figure \ref{FigMenelaus}.

 \begin{proof} The wedge product of the balancing condition \eqref{bc} with the vector connecting $0$ and $v$ gives \eqref{mo0}.
 To deduce \eqref{si} we consider the polynomial $f_v$ (whose Newton polygon is $\Delta_v$) defining the phase $\Phi_v\subset\ctor$.
 By Vieta's theorem, the product of the roots cut by $f_v$ on a divisor of $\C\Delta_v$ corresponding to an oriented side $F\subset\Delta_v$ is $(-1)^{\#(F\cap\Z^2)}$ times the ratio of the coefficients at the endpoints of $F$.
 Therefore the sum of the phases of the edges of $\Gamma$ corresponding to $F$ is the argument of this ratio plus $\#(F\cap\Z^2)\pi$.
 Since by Pick's formula the parity of $\#(\dd\Delta\cap \Z^2)$ coincides with that of $m(v)=2\Area(\Delta_v)$ we recover \eqref{si}. \end{proof} \begin{coro} We have $\sum\limits_E\mo(E)=0,$ where the sum is taken over all leaves of $h:\Gamma^\circ\to\R^2$ oriented in the outwards direction. \end{coro} \begin{proof} Take the sum of the expression \eqref{mo0} over all vertices of $\Gamma^\circ$.
 The momenta of all bounded edges will enter twice with the opposite signs. \end{proof}